Frequently Asked Questions

 How long has the Miami Children’s Fellowship Program existed?

-Under the leadership of Dr. Kini, the fellowship program has existed for six years.
+Under the leadership of Dr. Kini, the fellowship program has existed for seven years.

 Can the administrative fellowship program substitute as the administrative residency requirement for my university’s degree program?